AntelopeIO/cdt/README.md

 export spring_DIR=/path/to/spring/build/lib/cmake/spring
 ```

 Now you can continue with the steps to build CDT as described.
 When you run `cmake` make sure that it does not report `spring package not found`.
-If it does, this means CDT was not able to find a build of Leap at the specified path in `spring_DIR` and will therefore continue without building the integration tests.
+If it does, this means CDT was not able to find a build of Spring at the specified path in `spring_DIR` and will therefore continue without building the integration tests.

 ### ccache